scrapy/scrapy/docs/experimental/topics/newitem/index.rst

 Items
 =====

+.. currentmodule:: scrapy.item

 The goal of the scraping process is to obtain scraped items from scraped pages.

 Basic scraped items
 ===================

-In Scrapy the items are represented by a :class:`~scrapy.item.ScrapedItem` (almost an empty class) or any subclass of it.
+In Scrapy the items are represented by a :class:`ScrapedItem` (almost an empty class) or any subclass of it.

-To use :class:`~scrapy.item.ScrapedItem` you simply instantiate it and use instance attributes to store the information.
+To use :class:`ScrapedItem` you simply instantiate it and use instance attributes to store the information.

    >>> from scrapy.item import ScrapedItem
    >>> item = ScrapedItem()